wowdd1/xlinkBook/README.md

-       (the best fecture is flow capture flow, knowledge generate knowledge, layer build layer until top of pyramid the best tool is treat thinking as central, the best result is get the best solution as quick as possible)
+       (the best fecture is flow capture flow, knowledge generate knowledge, layer build layer until top of pyramid the best tool is treat thinking as central, the best result is get the suitable information as quick as possible)

 philosophy: